 * * *

 352 million dollars.
 That was the CDC’s current annual budget, brought down from twelve billion since 2015.
 Cariappa had been aware of the agency’s decline over the years, mostly due to successive Republican administrations inflicting a chronic amount of deficit.
 He would occasionally commiserate with CDC officials and investigators on their stringent working conditions, which was the only reason the outbreak report had reached him in the first place.
 One of his CDC contacts had sent it to him attached to a mail that showed no subject line or body text.

 That made Cariappa think of a general correlation he had repeatedly written about.
 More funds and resources were allocated for visible, disaster-level consequences of anthropogenic climate change (like hurricanes, droughts, wildfires, and mass displacements) because they still dominated headlines.
 The micro effects all but disappeared in the clutter, especially those related to diseases and infections.
-Even inside that particular box, tabloid stories about permafrost viruses and potential pandemics claimed all the attention, so an outbreak that killed less than a hundred people was lucky to be investigated at all.
+Even inside that particular box, stories about permafrost viruses and pandemics claimed all the attention, so an outbreak that killed less than two hundred people was lucky to be investigated at all.

 It was a familiar struggle for Cariappa, whose work at the Public Health Agency of Canada was mainly focused on the application of climate change studies to disease outbreak models and simulations.
 When his thoughts dwelled on that, he suddenly remembered a series of studies going back as far as 2018, which had demonstrated that bacteria cause stronger infections when they incubate at higher temperatures.
 He had no idea why his train of thought had brought him there until the report’s second appendix started tugging at him.

 * * *